vbookshelf/Offline-MedAi-Console/README.md

 <br>

 The MedAi Console is a transparent, offline-first and privacy-first multimodal Ai console where clinicians can talk, type, show images, adjust parameters and create Ai tools.
 Uses Flask for the backend, Whisper for Speech-to-Text (STT), Kokoro for Text-to-Speech (TTS), and Ollama to serve the Large Language Model (LLM).
-The app is powered by Google's Medgemma model.
+The app is powered by Google's MedGemma model.

 It’s a multi-disciplinary and multi-lingual virtual colleague that helps clinicians review documents, brainstorm ideas, generate hypotheses, challenge assumptions, and accelerate understanding.
 It gives clinicians a private and secure place to think clearly and quickly about difficult problems.